bibanon/bibanon/4chan   The Fappening.md

 ## Timeline

+A quick and dirty timeline can be found [at our Google Docs](https://docs.google.com/document/d/13Q0sbCt2AdX1xML2CZ2iGQ-TGeswFpehj_yu8qm1BWU/edit?usp=sharing), and will be posted to this page eventually.

 ### How the hell did the leaker get this stuff?

 > *Some men...
 Just want to see the world burn.*